ee292d/labs/lab6/README.md

 pip install --break-system-packages llama-cpp-python==0.1.77
 ```

-Finally, you can run this the `lab6` directory of your Pi to chat with your fine-tuned model:
+Finally, you can run this in the `lab6` directory of your Pi to chat with your fine-tuned model:

 ``` bash
 python run_phi_chat.py